prescottbreeden/de-formed-validations-react/README.md

 1. Modular, Composable, and Scalable
 2. Unopinionated and Customizable to the Moon 🚀
-3. Lightweight and Fast (~10x smaller than Formik, ~6x smaller than React Hook Form)
+3. Lightweight (~10x smaller than Formik, ~6x smaller than React Hook Form)
 4. Easy to Use, Easy to Test

 ## Install